 We will aim to strengthen both an interest in, and understanding of, local music heritage and culture.
-An exciting part of the project will also see the ccomposition of a brand new piece of music to commemorate those who were involved in WW1.
+An exciting part of the project will also see the composition of a brand new piece of music to commemorate those who were involved in WW1.

 Do you have pipers in the family who were involved in WW1?
 If so we would love to hear from you so that you can share their story.
 To find out more please see our project pages on the links in the sidebar or email Fiona@strathnavermuseum.org.uk for more information and how you can get involved.

-The pipers we have identified to date are:
+The pipers we have identified are:

 John D Macdonald, 1st Battalion Scots Guards